 Pre-Introductory and EvA 80 classes are participant/below the line classes.
 Horses must be IQ registered but do not need to be EA registered.
 Eva95 and above are official EA classes and horses must be registered with the EA to compete in these grades.
 This must be done through the EQ office.
 Fines can be imposed by the EA if an unregistered horse competes in official grades.

-6For dressage tests see: EA Eventing rule Dressage Test Annex 2014
+EA Eventing rule Dressage Test Annex 2014